CamioCam/examples/batch_import/README.md

  - `CAMIO_OAUTH_TOKEN` - set this to the oauth token that is generated from your [Camio settings](https://www.camio.com/settings/integrations) page.
  - `CAMIO_BOX_DEVICE_ID` - set this to the device ID of the Camio Box that you are sending the video to for segmentation and analysis.
 This can be gotten from the URL on your [/boxes](https://www.camio.com/boxes) page, after the query-parameter `device_id`.
-We are adding a more convenient method for obtaining this value through the UI on our website but that change is not currently live.
+We are adding a more convenient method for obtaining this value through the UI on the Camio website but that change is not currently live.

 You can set environment variables by putting them in a file like `/home/$user/.bashrc` as `export CAMIO_OAUTH_TOKEN="ABCDEFGHIJKLMNOPQRSTUVWXYX"`, then sourcing the file by running `source ~/.bashrc`.
 If you don't want to set them permentantly like this, you can also prepend the definitions to the command to run the script, so something like